 - Designing alternatives to lecture-based learning in math and science

 - the Human Genome Project, allowing general biology students to access the gene database

-She is a member of the Hewlett Teaching Fellows Program that is designed to investigate the intellectual foundations of teaching and learning styles at the college level.
+She was a member of the Hewlett Teaching Fellows Program that is designed to investigate the intellectual foundations of teaching and learning styles at the college level.

 Born and raised in New London, Connecticut, Marylynn attended Cardinal Cushing College in Brookline, Mass. and earned a B.S. in Biology in 1972.
 She went on to the University of Northern Colorado where she received her M.S. in Biological Sciences in 1974.
 She began teaching biology at the high school level and taught for four years in the Newton, MA. public schools before coming to the College in 1979.

 270 Mohegan Ave.